Source: Rawpixel from Pixabay

 - Set up your shop email – This is a two-part process.
 First, you’ll want to set up email forwarding so that when customers send an email to your store, you can also get it in your personal email.
 Typically, email hosting is separate from ecommerce platforms, so you’ll need to use services like Google Apps for Business to be able to reply using your domain-specific email.
 Then, once that’s set up, you’ll want to have an email helpdesk.
 This ensures that your customers get the support they need.

-- Install only the essential apps – It’s easy to want to have every known feature on your website, but if you’re just starting out, it’s best to stick to the basics.
+- Install only the essential apps – It’s easy to want to have every known feature on your website, but if you’re just starting out, it’s best to stick to the basics get to know more best ecommerce courses.
 This could be your fulfillment service partner, an inventory management tool, and social sharing apps.
 Sticking to the essentials is important as having too much can slow down your website.

 - Edit homepage meta title and description – You’ll need to ensure that these two are updated so that potential customers can find you when they conduct searches.
 The title needs to be your actual store name so it can be clearly identified by both Google and potential customers.
 As well, it’s best if your 160-character is kept neat, so your description doesn’t end with an ellipsis.